oowais/coding-challenge-user-search/README.md

 - Routing is handled by `app-routing.module.ts` in `src/app` folder.
 - A model of user attributes is handled by `User` interface. in `src/app/model/user.ts`.
 - `Data.service` handles the REST GET call for GitHub API.
+- The GitHub api has a limit of calls per minute, so please don't spam searches.
+Otherwise, it will be blocked on that public ip address and unblocked sometime later.